PhD Food Technology: Admission 2025, Eligibility, Colleges, Syllabus, Jobs and Salary

 What recruitment exam is compulsory to secure a job in a government university after a PhD?

 To get a government position in academics, one must have to qualify UGC NET or CSIR NET LS exam.
-Candidates having state-level qualification (SET/SLET) can also apply for their respective states.
+Candidates having a state-level qualification (SET/SLET) can also apply for their respective states.

 Is research paper publication compulsory for PhD thesis submission?